ifromeast/AI_analysis/README.md

 # AI_analysis
-analysis of problems of AI and Math
+analyse problems of AI with Math and Code